matloff/TidyverseSkeptic/README.md

 difficult even for CS students, hence arguably an unwise approach for nonprogrammer students of R.**

-2. Another price of purity is increased complexity and abstraction, making code more prone to error (as well as a sacrifice in performance).
+2.  **Another price of purity is increased complexity and abstraction**, making code more prone to error (as well as a sacrifice in performance).
 Ironically, though consistency of interface is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.